leizhang-geo/uncertainty_guided_sampling/README.md

 # Adaptive uncertainty-guided sampling (AUGSS) method

-This repository contains the code used for the analysis in the paper:
+This repository contains the code of the sampling method proposed in the paper:

 Zhang et al. 2022.
 An adaptive uncertainty-guided sampling method for geospatial prediction and its application in digital soil mapping. *International Journal of Geographical Information Science*